theophani/load-sounds/README.md

 #loadSounds

-Map function for using `loadSound` to load an area sound files into audioBuffers to be played using an audioContext.
+Map function for using `loadSound` to load an array of sound files into audioBuffers to be played using an audioContext.

 ##Usage